-The FAL also requires that the human resources policy includes the steps and standards for employee evaluation.
+The FAL also requires that the human resources policy include the steps and standards for employee evaluation.
 Employee evaluation makes sure that the financial administrative activities of the First Nation are being done by people who are qualified and a good fit for the job.
 The evaluation must include:

-- making sure the skills and abilities of an employee match those needed by their job; - making sure any training needed by an employee has been completed; and - keeping records of expected levels of performance, performance reviews and disciplinary actions.
+- making sure the skills and abilities of an employee match those needed by their job; - making sure any training needed by an employee has been completed; - reviewing and documenting the performance of employees based on established performance measures; and - carrying out and documenting any disciplinary actions.